 Apple cider vinegar is excellent for fighting infections.
 Mix a solution of equal parts warm water and apple cider vinegar into a spray bottle and shake it up.
-Apply to your cat’s fur and skin.
+Apply to your cat’s hair and skin.

 If your pet is not fond of water bottles, you can dip a cotton swab in the solution.
 Then, place the saturated cotton swab on your cat’s upper inner ear so that the solution slowly leaks down into the canal.
 Do not place the cotton swab directly into the ear canal.
 Repeat this ear mite home remedy once a day for two weeks.

 Make sure the honey is organic.
 The pure product has medicinal properties.
 Owners can put three teaspoons of honey in a bowl and then dip a cotton swab in it.
 Apply the organic honey to the infected areas but do not drip the honey down the ear canal.